Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/close-button.md

 ## Without specific class

-Close buttons can also be created without `.btn-close` to avoid importing too much CSS bundle.
+Close buttons can also be created without `.btn-close` to reduce the size of your CSS bundle.

 {{< example >}}
 <button type="button" class="btn btn-icon btn-no-outline">